Ozia112/Team-2-FSE-repo/(C)Requirements/FunctionalRequirements.md

     -   **User Role**: Student
     -   **Action**: The student wants the platforms to notify when they are undergoing maintenance or are out of service.
     -   **Purpose**: In order to stay informed and better plan the use of academic tools.

+8. ### Search and Filter Bar

+    -  _The student_ wants to be able to filter by courses or platforms, and also search directly by the name of the platform or course, _in order to_ improve navigation.

+    -   **User Role**: Student
+    -   **Action**: The student wants to filter by courses or platforms, and search directly by the name of the platform or course.
+    -   **Purpose**: In order to a better navegation.

 >Written by `TM-03`.